 a) place in reasonable fear of safety or

 b) cause substantial emotional distress pertaining to death; bodily injury; or continued harassment.

 Stalking is a type of sexual violence that can lead to physical or sexual assault.
 It is a crime in all states.
 Stalking behaviors include, but are not limited to:

-If you think you are being exploited, harassed or stalked, and are in immediate danger, please call 911 or Campus Safety at 336-278-5555.
-If you are not in immediate danger, then please contact Jessica Clark, Coordinator for Violence Response at 336-278-5009 or through email at firstname.lastname@example.org.
+If you believe you are being exploited, harassed or stalked and are in danger, call 911 for immediate response.
+If you are not in immediate danger, contact Jessica Clark, Coordinator for Violence Response at 336-278-5009 or through email at email@example.com for confidential support and advocacy.